-- Text: a piece of text having a single point coordinate. - Polygon: a closed polygon defined by N points. - Path: an open polygon defined by N points. - Box: a rectangular shape defined by a single center point, two radii and a rotation angle. - Ellipse: an elliptical shape defined by a single center point, two radii and a rotation angle. - Triangle: an equilateral triangular shape defined by a single center point, two radii and a rotation angle. - Circle: a circular shape defined by a center point and a radius. - Point: a marker for a point defined by a single point and a radius for the "arms". - Rectangle a rectangular shape defined by two points. - Line a line defined by two points. - RightTriangle a right triangle defined by two points. - Compass a compass defined by a point and a radius.
+- Text: a piece of text having a single point coordinate. - Polygon: a closed polygon defined by N points. - Path: an open polygon defined by N points. - Box: a rectangular shape defined by a single center point, two radii and a rotation angle. - Ellipse: an elliptical shape defined by a single center point, two radii and a rotation angle. - Triangle: an equilateral triangular shape defined by a single center point, two radii and a rotation angle. - Circle: a circular shape defined by a center point and a radius. - Point: a marker for a point defined by a single point and a radius for the "arms". - Rectangle a rectangular shape defined by two points. - Line a line defined by two points. - RightTriangle a right triangle defined by two points. - Compass a compass defined by a point and a radius. - Ruler a ruler defined by two points.

-- Ruler a ruler defined by two points. - Crosshair a crosshair defined by one point. - Annulus an annulus defined by one point and two radii. - Image a raster image anchored by a point. - NormImage a subclass of Image, with rendering done with the aid of a colormap, a color distribution algorithm (linear, log, etc), and defined low and high cut levels. - CompoundObject: a compound object combining a series of other canvas objects. - Canvas: a transparent subcanvas on which items can be placed. - DrawingCanvas: Like a Canvas, but also can support manual drawing operations initiated in a viewer to create shapes on itself. - ColorBar: a bar with a color range and ticks and value markers to help indicate the mapping of color to the value range of the data. - ModeIndicator: a small rectangular overlay with text indicating that the user has entered a special keyboard/mouse mode.
+- Crosshair a crosshair defined by one point. - Annulus an annulus defined by one point, a radius and a width. - Annulus 2R an annulus defined by one point, two radii and two widths. - Image a raster image anchored by a point. - NormImage a subclass of Image, with rendering done with the aid of a colormap, a color distribution algorithm (linear, log, etc), and defined low and high cut levels. - CompoundObject: a compound object combining a series of other canvas objects. - Canvas: a transparent subcanvas on which items can be placed. - DrawingCanvas: Like a Canvas, but also can support manual drawing operations initiated in a viewer to create shapes on itself. - ColorBar: a bar with a color range and ticks and value markers to help indicate the mapping of color to the value range of the data. - ModeIndicator: a small rectangular overlay with text indicating that the user has entered a special keyboard/mouse mode.